 A series of notes played with sweep picking will distinguish themselves with a sound closer to classical music rather than the blues.
-The effect is maximized if you use the neck dose, which is sounding cleaner and is better defined than the bridge pick up.
-You can try practicing arpeggios with both of your neck and bridge pick ups and see what sound you like the most.
+The effect is maximized if you use the neck dose, which is sounding cleaner and is better defined than the bridge picks up.
+You can try practicing arpeggios with both of your neck and bridge pickups and see what sound you like the most.

 The 3 note sweeps, 3 string sweep picking.

 The most common arpeggios played with the sweep picking technique are the 3 notes per string sweeps.

 Let’s start with the basic structures, three-string arpeggios are among the easiest to execute.
 You’ll focus first on a downward sweep until you get used to the motion.

 After you get comfortable with the downward motion, now it’s time to do the same thing with the upward motion.

 It is important for you to use a metronome when practicing arpeggios, and try to play all the notes with the same intensity.